kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_GetStarted.md

 weight: 292
 ---

-This article will help you get started with the development of the Video Player SDK for iOS.
+This article will help you get started with the development of Kaltura's Video Player SDK for iOS.

 ## Before You Begin